Skip to main content

 meta.json ← repo identity, last scan, timestamps

-config.yml ← per-repo settings, exceptions, rule configuration
+config.yml ← per-repo settings, rule configuration

 scope.yml ← per-repo scope exclusions